Server Settings

 For proper RadSec operation, your network devices, such as Access Points, Switches, and VPN Servers, must initially perform a (mutual) TLS handshake to forward Access-Request messages to the RadSec Server.
 To check the revocation status of a RadSec client certificate during the handshake, the certificate must be sent within the TLS tunnel.

-To mitigate the above behaviour, this setting is deactivated when the maximum TLS version is set to 1.2.
+To mitigate the above behaviour, the verification checks is deactivated when the maximum TLS version is set to 1.2.
+Please note you can manually reactive it later.

 TLS 1.3 allows explicitly requesting the RadSec client certificate before completing the handshake.
 This ensures that if the verification status is 'revoked', the handshake will fail immediately.